rust-cli/book/src/in-depth/human-communication.md

 this is not very valuable.
 In fact, it most likely is just confusing.
-That's why it's a good idea to add a custom panic handler, that provides a bit more end-user focussed output.
+That's why it's a good idea to add a custom panic handler, that provides a bit more end-user focused output.

 One library that does just that is called [human-panic].
 To add it to your CLI project,